Hoaqim1/Assignment-1---Programing/Problems.md

 BEFORE DEADLINE
 Fix sort function, only sorts one way
 Overlook and refine comments
-find more problems to fix, to tired right now
+Test how user input can fail and solve it. find more problems to fix, to tired right now